 District courts have original jurisdiction in felony criminal cases, divorce cases, land disputes, election contests, etc. Civil matters in which the amount of money or damages involved is $200 or more, and any matters in which jurisdiction is not placed in another trial court.
 While most district courts try both criminal and civil cases, in the more densely populated counties the courts may specialize in civil, criminal, juvenile, or family law matters.

-The Supreme Court stands atop the American judiciary, its authority rooted in the Constitution.
+The Supreme Court of the United States (SCOTUS) stands atop the American judiciary, its authority rooted in the Constitution.

 It serves as the ultimate interpreter of the Constitution, ensuring laws from Congress and lower courts align with its principles.
 This court tackles cases of profound constitutional significance or disputes between state laws, wielding finality in its decisions that shape national legal landscapes and establish crucial precedents for future rulings.